62nd AS protects training pipeline with airlift assistance

 |0

-This work, 62nd AS protects training pipeline with airlift assistance [Image 5 of 5], by A1C Jayden Ford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 62nd AS protects training pipeline with airlift assistance, by A1C Jayden Ford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT